SocNavData/SocNav3/README.md

 The raw dataset contains two main directories: one containing the trajectories and another one containing data about the raters and their ratings.

 The trajectories directory contains JSON ﬁles of recorded trajectories in sub-directories named according to the source of the trajectory data.
 Each ﬁle contains one trajectory with the structure described in the previous section.
-There is an additional file ($trajectory_variants.json$) that groups together all the variants of each trajectory (e.g., corresponding to the same scenario with different walls' configurations.)
+There is an additional file (_trajectory_variants.json_) that groups together all the variants of each trajectory (e.g., corresponding to the same scenario with different walls' configurations.)

 The ratings directory contains a separate JSON ﬁle for each rater.
 The rating list includes control questions that allow analyzing the consistency of the data.